jinroh/kadoh/README.md

 We use [jasmine-node] and [jasmine-runner] for our testing on `node` and directly in the browser.

-You can launch the test using the jake task `jake test` or `jake test:browser` which launch a HTTP server on `localhost:8124`.
+You can launch the test using the jake task `jake test:node` or `jake test:browser` which launch a HTTP server on `localhost:8124`.

 [node.js]:https://github.com/joyent/node